syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endtabs %}

-The following code example provides supporting methods.
+The following code example shows how to skip merging particular image during mail merge process using MergeImageFieldEventHandler.

 {% tabs %}